Building an individual pension: What you need to know?

 What is financial freedom?

-But then why the link to retirement?
+But why the link with pensions?

-Why build individual pensions?
+Why build up an individual pension?

-Some employers offer the opportunity to build up individual pensions through voluntary contributions.
-This can significantly increase your pension pot and offers tax advantages.
-For example, the employer can bear the cost of the individual pension pot, this encourages you to put money into your pension.
-The employer helps the employee with their future(read our other blog on the second and third pillars to learn more about this).
+Some employers offer the possibility to build up individual pension through voluntary contributions.
+This can significantly increase your pension pot and offers tax benefits.
+For example, the employer can bear the costs of the individual pension pot, which encourages you to deposit money into your pension.
+The employer helps the employee with their future (read our other blog about the second and third pillars to learn more about this).

 2. Bank savings